 A brief introduction to Nexus

-The next two steps use an API called nexus.extendType.
-Before using it, a short explanation of what Nexus is will save you a lot of guessing.
+The next two steps call a function called nexus.extendType.
+A short detour on what Nexus is will save you a lot of guessing.

 Nexus is the library Strapi's GraphQL plugin uses under the hood to build its schema.
-It is a small JavaScript/TypeScript library whose job is to describe GraphQL types in code.
-When Shadow CRUD runs at boot, it uses Nexus to generate Post, PostInput, PostFiltersInput, and all the other types automatically.
-When you extend the schema with your own custom fields or queries, you also use Nexus, the plugin hands you a nexus reference so your code and the auto-generated code end up in the same schema.
+It is a small JavaScript/TypeScript library that describes GraphQL types in code.
+At boot, Shadow CRUD uses Nexus to generate Article, ArticleInput, ArticleFiltersInput, and every other type for each content type.
+When you add your own fields or queries, you use Nexus too.
+The plugin hands your factory function a nexus reference so your types end up in the same schema as the auto-generated ones.

 You only need to know three things about Nexus to follow this post: